goblimey/go-ntrip/README.md

 The receivers on the ground use these signals to figure out their position, but the distortions produce inaccuracies.

 Each RTCM base station is in a known location.
 The GNSS satellites currently broadcast signals on two frequency bands, one for unencrypted public data and another for encrypted data meant for the owner's police force, military etc.
 A dual-band base station scans for signals from all the satellites it can see for signals.
-A base station that you and I can buy can't decrypt the encrypted signals but analysing the effect of the ionosphere on the carrier wave allows a rover to better estimate the the distortion.
+A base station that you and I can buy can't decrypt the encrypted signals but analysing the effect of the ionosphere on the carrier wave allows a rover to better estimate the distortion.

 The base passes its observations to any rovers that have subscribed to receive them, along with its known real position.
 A rover close to the base sees the same satellites with the same distortions and it use the information from the base to correct the calculation of its own position.